ryodtabata/Huddle/Huddle/README.md

 # what needs to be implemented still ... to do list if you will

+TO LOG OUT PRESS THE ACCOUNT INFO BUTTON IN SETTINGS-> NO OTHER SETTINGS BUTTONS ARE FUNTIONAL

 -google sign up/sign in does not work still
 -forget password is not implemented
 -i need to make a logo and neew colour sheme